 - The Ultimate Z.E.N.
 Home's Solution for Solar

 - Video: What's Propane Got to Do With It?

-Denver’s Thrive Home Builders sells homes with rooftop solar arrays as standard, and recently committed to an all-electric option, including cooking appliances, HVAC equipment, and fireplaces to replace those powered by natural gas.
+Denver’s Thrive Home Builders sells homes with rooftop arrays as standard, and recently committed to an all-electric option, including cooking appliances, HVAC equipment, and fireplaces to replace those powered by natural gas.

 Bill Rectanus, Thrive’s VP of operations, notes “health risks” associated with natural gas, such as leaks that can lead to explosions and worse.
 Still, he adds, many homebuyers prefer their gas fireplaces and stoves.
 “You watch any cooking show, they’re all cooking over gas,” he says.

 Storm-driven electrical power outages and grid reliability are other deterrents to going all-electric.
 “Propane generators and appliances that use minimal electricity make homes more resilient and dependable,” Cordill says.

 But as solar has grown in popularity, so have backup batteries to guard against power grid reliability problems and to provide power for a few critical systems, such as a refrigerator, heating or cooling equipment, or Wi-Fi and a computer.
 In fact, part of Thrive’s optional all-electric home package includes backup batteries that collect and store energy from the home's rooftop array.

 PERC and other fossil fuel industry stakeholders, meanwhile, have been lobbying to curtail local authorities' efforts to reduce emissions and advance solar.

 Industry supporters have introduced such measures in Indiana, Kansas, Mississippi, Missouri, Texas, and Utah.
 Last year four other states—Arizona, Louisiana, Oklahoma, and Tennessee—passed laws preventing localities from adopting zero-emission building codes that essentially ban new natural gas service hookups for new buildings, including homes.